Pritom-Deka/DataGenerator/README.md

---> Genrate random data with different datatypes.
---> download in 'csv', 'xlsx', 'sql' and 'txt' format.
+--> Genrate random data with different datatypes. "\n" --> download in 'csv', 'xlsx', 'sql' and 'txt' format.